-Tests conducted on Israel's Ariel Sharon reveal significant brain activityJanuary 29th, 2013 in Neuroscience
+Tests conducted on Israel's Ariel Sharon reveal significant brain activityJanuary 29, 2013 in Medicine & Health / Neuroscience

 A team of American and Israeli brain scientists tested former Israeli Prime Minister Ariel Sharon to assess his brain responses, using functional magnetic resonance imaging (fMRI).
 Surprisingly, Sharon showed significant brain activity.

 The team consisted of Martin Monti, an assistant professor of psychology and neurosurgery at UCLA, professors Alon Friedman, Galia Avidan and Tzvi Ganel of the Zlotowski Center for Neuroscience at Israel's Ben-Gurion University of the Negev, and Dr. Ilan Shelef, head of medical imaging at Israel's Soroka University Medical Center.

 The 84-year-old Sharon, presumed to be in a vegetative state since suffering a brain hemorrhage in 2006, was scanned last week to assess the extent and quality of his brain processing, using methods recently developed by Monti and his colleagues.
 The test lasted approximately two hours.